Deducteam/hol2dk/README.md

 For the moment, we however need hol2dk sources to run some commands (checking dk/lp files or translating them to coq).

+You can also install hol2dk from its sources as follows:
 ```
 git clone https://github.com/Deducteam/hol2dk.git
 cd hol2dk